PESIII23/f1-driving-style-analytics-tool/README.md

   - Python microservices
   - Kafka pipelines (big data messaging)
   - Modernizing apps using React (from CoffeeScript)
-  - Real-time telemetry (`gm-staging.pitrho.com`)
+  - Real-time telemetry integration (`gm-staging.pitrho.com`)

 ### Tools & Frameworks
 - Which tools are preferred for analysis and visualization?
-  - Plotly, Streamlit, PowerBI, Jupyter Notebook
+  - Jupyter Notebook, Plotly, Streamlit, PowerBI

-### Role of AI/ML in Motorsport
+### Key Considerations
-- How should a motorsports AI/ML scientist think?
+- How should an AI/ML Engineer think?
-  - How to translate data into racing terminology?
-  - Can you handle handle ambiguity well?
-  - Prioritizing data quality over flashy UIs given time constraints and solo-approach ("garbage in, garbage out")
+  - Prioritize data quality over flashy UI, given time constraints and solo-approach
+  - Timeboxing ideas to avoid rabbit holes

 ### Beyond Dashboards
 - What differentiates a meaningful solution?
   - Tangible racing explanations ("these two drivers show similar braking patterns because…")
-  - Timeboxing ideas to avoid rabbit holes
-  - Innovating even if at 70% completion
+  - Innovative even if at 70% completion
-  - Well-defined deliverables

 ### End-of-Project Value
 - How will results be reviewed and integrated into real F1 decision-making?